hsh399/HSAi/packages/web-crawler/README.md

-# @lobechat/web-crawler
+# @deepnova/web-crawler

-LobeChat's built-in web crawling module for intelligent extraction of web content and conversion to Markdown format.
+deepnova's built-in web crawling module for intelligent extraction of web content and conversion to Markdown format.

 ## 📝 Introduction

-`@lobechat/web-crawler` is a core component of LobeChat responsible for intelligent web content crawling and processing.
+`@deepnova/web-crawler` is a core component of deepnova responsible for intelligent web content crawling and processing.
 It extracts valuable content from various webpages, filters out distracting elements, and generates structured Markdown text.

 ## 🛠️ Core Features